-This scoping literature review presented recent research data on the effectiveness of a range of physiotherapeutic methods in promoting neuroplasticity in patients with MS. The findings of the review are encouraging - a number of physiotherapeutic methods (such as therapeutic exercise or neurophysiological rehabilitation techniques, for example) appear to be effective in the associated field; on the other hand, the findings of newer and increasingly popular methods such as, for example, robotic - assisted rehabilitation are not clear.
-However, as the relevant research is based on small and not always high-quality clinical studies, it is clear that additional research is needed, with randomized controlled trials of sufficient statistical power in order to extract more solid scientific data.
+This scoping literature review presented recent research data on the effectiveness of a range of physiotherapeutic methods in promoting neuroplasticity in patients with MS. The findings of the review are en-The Exergames therapeutic intervention (with the couraging - a number of physiotherapeutic methods specific term coming from the combination of the (such as therapeutic exercise or neurophysiological words "exercise" and "games"), consists of exercising rehabilitation techniques, for example) appear to be the whole body through the use of commercially availeffective in the associated field; on the other hand, the able video games [52].
+Prosperini et al., (2021) [53], pubfindings of newer and increasingly popular methods lished a systematic literature review and meta-analysis such as, for example, robotic - assisted rehabilitation regarding the efficacy of the Exergames in balance dysare not clear.
+However, as the relevant research is function on patients suffering from various neurologic based on small and not always high-quality clinical pathologies, including MS. The authors consider that studies, it is clear that additional research is needed, among the mechanisms that explain the effectiveness with randomized controlled trials of sufficient statisof the method is the produced increasing efficiency tical power in order to extract more solid scientific of the attentional and executive brain networks, chardata. 🛆